Oregon wildfire forms ‘fire clouds’ that pose danger below

 These types of fire-induced clouds are becoming more common as climate change lengthens and intensifies the wildfire season across the U.S. West and in other places, including Australia.

+Experts with the U.S. Naval Research Laboratory said in a news release Friday that they are seeing a “record number” of these fire-induced clouds in North America this summer, including in Oregon, Montana and British Columbia.

-A wildfire in British Columbia last month that leveled an entire town also generated a pyrocumulonimbus cloud.
+For example, a wildfire in British Columbia last month that leveled an entire town also generated a pyrocumulonimbus cloud.

 Blazes in California in 2020 and in the years before have created multiple pyrocumulus clouds, with the Creek Fire in the Fresno area generating a mighty pyrocumulonimbus cloud last fall.